May 18, 2022

 Wait for a few minutes until the upgrade process is finished.

-Prefer using esxcli software profile update rather than esxcli software profile install to prevent overwriting existing packages, drivers, and configuration.
+- Choose esxcli software profile update instead of esxcli software profile install to prevent overwriting existing packages, drivers, and configuration.

 Got no data from process: LANG=en_US.UTF-8 /usr/lib/vmware/esxcli-software profile.update -d "https://hostupdate.vmware.com/software/VUM/PRODUCTION/main/vmw-depot-index.xml" -p "ESXi-7.0.0-15843807-standard",

 check whether there is a persistent scratch partition.
-A persistent scratch partition may be absent if you run ESXi from a USB flash drive.
-Read the blog post about running ESXi from the USB flash drive to learn more about ESXi partitions.
+There may not be a persistent scratch partition if you’re running ESXi from a USB flash drive.
+Read the blog post about running ESXi from a USB flash drive to learn more about ESXi partitions.

 esxcli system maintenanceMode set --enable false